Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 Dune: A Study in Adaptation

-Cluster Candidate Hybrid
+Cluster Spotlight Confirmed Hybrid

 Frank Herbert's Dune novels have been adapted for film, television and tabletop and video games.
 Using a combination of recorded lectures, in-class discussion and exercises, this hybrid module will examine the various adaptations of the novels, including David Lynch's film, the miniseries, Denis Villeneuve's recent films, HBO's Dune: Prophecy as well as various abortive attempts to adapt the novel.
 We will also explore the influence of Dune upon the gaming industry.
 Students are encouraged, but not obliged, to rewatch the various films ahead of in-class discussion.